UK Stocks-Factors to watch on Feb 19

 LONDON, Feb 19 (Reuters) - Britain’s FTSE 100 index is seen opening 16 to 18 points lower, or down by 0.3 percent on Thursday, according to financial bookmakers.
-The FTSE 100 futures contract for March were down by 0.1 percent.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed flat at 6,898.08 points on Wednesday, stalling after earlier reaching a 15-year high of 6,921.32 points.